iworks/iworks-pwa/readme.txt

 Once this plugin is installed, users browsing your website from a supported mobile device will see a “Add To Home Screen” notice (from the bottom of the screen) and will be able to ‘install your website’ on the home screen of their device.

+iWorks PWA allow to add shortcuts for context menu to be displayed by the operating system when a user engages with the web app's icon.

 iWorks PWA is easy to configure, it takes less than a minute to set-up your Progressive Web App!